BurnedScarecrow/ASCII-Images/README.md

 > Hope, you'd enjoy..

 ## It is already deployed on GitHub Pages.
 [Check it]!
->Not all functions are ready to be used yet, but I'm in process..
+> Not all functions are ready to be used yet, but I'm in process..
->If you are interested in this application or have an idea to embody here, let me know.
+> If you are interested in this application or have an idea to embody here, let me know.

+## Improvements
+  - Autodetection of transparent black pixels and turning them to white

 ## Ready
-  - Basic UI
   - Converter
-  - Gallery (New)
+  - Gallery
-## In progress
- - Write an article about ASCII Art
- - Create new section for "Question"
+  - About page

-## Todos
+## Planned
- - Some UI improvements
+ - Add selection of alphabet (ASCII/ANSI/Unicode)

 ### Tech
-* [Node.js] - Evented I/O for the backend
+* [Node.js] - An asynchronous event-driven JavaScript runtime
-* [Vue JS] - Best frontend framework ever!
+* [Vue JS] - The Progressive JavaScript Framework

 [Check it]: <https://burnedscarecrow.github.io/ASCII-Images/>
 [Node.js]: <https://node.org/en>